What is a Phishing Scam? (3 Ways to Spot One)

 As a result, every good cybersecurity policy must offer guidance to educate workers on spotting suspicious emails.
 It must also provide for a process describing what to do with phishing scam emails – whether that means deleting them on the spot or sending them to a security team for verification.

-Importantly, this defensive approach relies on each employee’s ability to identify phishing scams and report them.
+Importantly, a defensive approach relies on each employee’s ability to identify phishing scams and report them.
 Include the following red flags in your cybersecurity policy to ensure the best results.

 Mismatched names are the biggest telltale signs of known phishing scams.
 Often, this is the case when an attacker is trying to impersonate a large, reputable company.
 Although the From field in your email client may seem correct, the actual email address may not correspond exactly to the company in question.